 Keep in touch of all our past, present and future productions by visiting this website on a regular basis.
-Alternatively, if you would like to be kept informed of the progress on our future exciting productions, please sign up to our mailing list.

 We rehearse throughout the year on Tuesday and Thursday evenings and stage two major musical productions annually.
 Rehearsals take place at Velmead Junior School, Velmead Road, Fleet and all productions are performed at the Princes Hall, Aldershot, usually in late March and September.

 We are always looking to welcome new members, male and female age 16+, to the Company both for performance and also to support the myriad of roles ‘behind the scenes’.
-So if you are interested to learn how to be a Stage Manager, Sound Engineer, Properties Manager, Front of House Manager, etc or you simply enjoy being part of a team and facing a challenge, then why not become involved and experience the thrill and excitement of live theatre.
+So if you are interested to learn how to be a Stage Manager, Sound Engineer, Lighting, Properties Manager, Front of House Manager, etc or you simply enjoy being part of a team and facing a challenge, then why not become involved and experience the thrill and excitement of live theatre.
 If feel you would like to learn more then please do not hesitate to contact us.

 Its all in the name....